parinfer/parinfer.js/lib/parinfer.js.md

 ## Summary

-Parinfer.js performs full file text transformation in one pass.
+Parinfer.js performs a _well-defined_, full file text transformation in one pass, correcting either indentation or close-parens.
+You should be aware that Parinfer is not a pretty-printer-- that is, it never adds or removes lines from your file.

 ## Usage